Tyrosinase: Plant

 In vivo, plant PPOs are expressed as about 64–68 kDa proteins consisting of three domains: a chloroplastic transit peptide (containing a ~4-9 kDa thylakoid signal peptide), a catalytically active domain (~ 37–42 kDa) containing the dinuclear copper center, and a C-terminal domain (~15–19 kDa) shielding the active site.

 Mammalian

 Mammalian tyrosinase is a single membrane-spanning transmembrane protein.
 In humans, tyrosinase is sorted into melanosomes and the catalytically active domain of the protein resides within melanosomes.
 Only a small, enzymatically inessential part of the protein extends into the cytoplasm of the melanocyte.

 As opposed to fungal tyrosinase, human tyrosinase is a membrane-bound glycoprotein and has 13% carbohydrate content.

 The derived TYR allele (rs2733832) is associated with lighter skin pigmentation in human populations.
 It is most common in Europe, but is also found at lower, moderate frequencies in Central Asia, the Middle East, North Africa, and among the San and Mbuti Pygmies.

 Bacterial

 In peatlands, bacterial tyrosinases are proposed to act as key regulators of carbon storage by removing phenolic compounds, which inhibit the degradation of organic carbon.

+Fungal

+In the fungus Neurospora crassa, four different forms of tyrosinase were distinguished among different strains.
+In each strain only one structure-determining genetic region was found for the enzyme.